kinda clickbait topic 🙂

 And finally, I would like to show a cat that I painted many years ago.
 She would definitely end up in 4th place 😊

 Bada Shanren (Chinese: 八大山人 c.
 1626–1705), born Zhu Da (Chinese: 朱耷), was a Han Chinese painter of ink wash painting and a calligrapher.
 He was of royal descent, being a direct offspring of the Ming dynasty prince Zhu Quan who had a feudal establishment in Nanchang.
-Art historians have named him as a brilliant painter of the period.
+Art historians have named him a brilliant painter of the period.

 Wu wei (Chinese: 無為) is a concept literally meaning “inexertion”, “inaction”, or “effortless action”.
 Wu wei emerged in the Spring and Autumn period, and from Confucianism, to become an important concept in Chinese statecraft and Taoism, and was most commonly used to refer to an ideal form of government, including the behavior of the emperor.